Gennalynb123/flask_portfolio/README.md

 #### Recall on ".gitignore" solution to the pains of temporary files.
 Start a ".gitignore" and avoid promoting temporary files to Git, for instance IDE xml files.
 #### A project needs to establish a "requirements.txt" to keep track of Python packages used by the project.
 This help in other IDEs and Deployment.
 IntelliJ has menu Tool -> Sync Python Requirements to start file.
 #### We added new stubs with our team members' names and worked on greeting pages that greet the user.
+#### We worked on using CSS to change the background and add stylistic elements to our Webpage